UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Abstract

 \section{Abstract}

 Due to the lack of effective cross-modal modeling, existing open-source audio-video generation methods often exhibit compromised lip synchronization and insufficient semantic consistency.
-To mitigate these drawbacks, we propose \textbf{\modelname}, a unified framework for joint audio and video generation. \modelname \ is anchored in a dual-branch joint synthesis architecture, incorporating two parallel Diffusion Transformers (DiTs) to build a cohesive cross-modal latent space.
+To mitigate these drawbacks, we propose \textbf{\modelname}, a unified framework for human-centric joint audio and video generation. \modelname \ is anchored in a dual-branch joint synthesis architecture, incorporating two parallel Diffusion Transformers (DiTs) to build a cohesive cross-modal latent space.
 At its heart lies an \textbf{Asymmetric Cross-Modal Interaction} mechanism, which enables bidirectional, temporally aligned cross-attention, thus ensuring precise spatiotemporal synchronization and semantic consistency.
 Furthermore, this cross-modal interaction is augmented by a \textbf{Face-Aware Modulation} (FAM) module, which dynamically prioritizes salient regions in the interaction process.
 To enhance generative fidelity during inference, we additionally introduce \textbf{Modality-Aware Classifier-Free Guidance} (MA-CFG), a novel strategy that explicitly amplifies cross-modal correlation signals.
-Notably, \modelname's robust joint synthesis design enables seamless unification of pivotal audio-video tasks within a single model, such as joint audio-video generation and continuation, video-to-audio dubbing, and audio-driven video synthesis.
+Notably, \modelname's robust joint synthesis design enables the seamless unification of pivotal audio-visual tasks within a single model.
+Furthermore, we demonstrate that joint multi-task training can further boost the performance of joint generation.
 Comprehensive experiments validate that, with far fewer training samples (1.3M vs. 30.1M), \modelname \ delivers overall advantages in audio-video synchronization, timbre consistency, and emotion consistency.